 The Group Administrator must report all changes that affect Member benefit coverage and Plan elections to the Plan when they occur, but no later than 60 days after the occurrence.
+Eligible Individuals may also report certain changes through MyCPG Accounts; Group Administrators are responsible for ensuring that changes are reported.
 Examples of what should be reported include:

 - Demographic information change

-- · Dependent information change
+- Dependent information change

 - Employment status change

-- Employer change (e.g., transfer to a new church or diocese) - · Change resulting from a Significant Life Event - Change resulting from a HIPAA Special Enrollment Event - Death of a Member (including an enrolled Dependent) - Retirement of an Employee - · Billing information change - · Disability of a Child - · Change of gender
+- Employer change (e.g., transfer to a new church or diocese) - Change resulting from a Significant Life Event - Change resulting from a HIPAA Special Enrollment Event - Death (of an enrolled Eligible Individual or an enrolled Dependent) - Employee retirement - Billing information change - · Disability of a Child - Change of gender

-The Eligible Individual must notify the Group Administrator when a Significant Life Event or other change occurs.
+The Eligible Individual must notify the Group Administrator when a Significant Life Event or other change occurs (or report the event through MyCPG Accounts).
+For Significant Life Events reported through MyCPG Accounts, the Group Administrator is responsible for reviewing the event and any requested coverage change and approving or denying the coverage change within seven (7) days of the report.
 The Group Administrator should request supporting documentation regarding Dependent eligibility or loss of eligibility.

-The Group Administrator must then notify the Medical Trust through a MAP submission within 60 days after the event.
+For Significant Life Events not reported through MyCPG Accounts, the Group Administrator must then notify the Medical Trust through MAP within 60 days after the event.
 Failure by the Group Administrator to perform this task could jeopardize the Eligible Individual's/Eligible Dependent's enrollment.

-The following additional requirements also apply:
+The following requirements also apply: